thackmann/MicroMetabolismDatabase/README.md

 ## A database showing the incredible diversity of microbial metabolism.
 Click [here](https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/) to see a working prototype.

-In addition to being available on the web, MicroMetabolism is available for download as an RShiny app.
+In addition to being available on the web, MicroMetabolism is available for download as an R Shiny app (see Shiny folder).

 #